JAG Nevada Story

 Led by Executive Director Cantú, the management team is responsible for carrying out the business of the organization, ensuring that the strategic direction set forth by the board of directors is followed, and confirming that the fiscal and programmatic elements of the program are carried out efficiently and effectively.
 Dr. Cantú is assisted by the Director of Finance and Operations, Debbie Tarantino, whose main role is to ensure that the organization operates in a fiscally efficient manner that complies with generally accepted accounting principles.
 Dr. Cantú and Ms. Tarantino have assembled a dynamic, results-driven team, whose performance is best demonstrated by the stellar outcomes of the organization.

 Oversight of the program in a geographically vast state like Nevada necessitated that two offices be established to conduct the business of the nonprofit.
 The office where the executive director resides is located on the Charleston campus of College of Southern Nevada in Las Vegas.
-A satellite office located in Reno houses JAG’s Director of Business Development, JAG Coordinator and Education to Employment (E2E) Facilitator who provide service and support to the programs in Western and rural Nevada..
+A satellite office located in Reno houses JAG’s Assistant Director who provides service and support to the programs in Western and rural Nevada.

 The state of Nevada has been organized into 3 distinct regions for the purpose of meeting the local needs of the communities JAG Nevada serves.
 Region 1 includes western Nevada communities including Reno, Sparks, Carson City, Hawthorne and Fernley.
 Region 2 encompasses the largest geographic region and includes West Wendover, White Pine, McDermitt and Panaca.
 Region 3 is comprised entirely of schools in the Clark County School District and includes the communities of Henderson, Moapa Valley, Mesquite and Las Vegas.